paulwarren/nzde/dict/M/README.md

  <i>n.</i>

+## main trunk line

+ <i>n.</i> the railway line between Auckland and Wellington, less frequently between Picton and Dunedin/Invercargill [Geoff Robinson on Morning Report recently (7/6/2001) was heard to talk about Auckland, Wellington & Christchurch being on the Main Trunk Line in reference to air transport]

+## main-trunk

+ <i>v.</i>

+## mainbrace

+ <i>n.</i>

+## maindumping

+ <i>n.</i> mainstreaming of special needs pupils without adequate support [why same quote from two different issues of Norwester?
+DomPost citation is of verb to maindump]

 ## Mainland

  <i>n.</i> the South Island (orig. by South Islanders, but ironically, then almost neutrally, by North Islanders: now in general humorous or light-hearted colloquial application) [1952 See large and humorous correspondence in Auckland <i>The Herald </i>or <i>Star</i> in Dec 1952 (in S Kits from PSA)]